 Comprehensive ways of avoiding plagiarism

-As mentioned before, you can rewrite the plagiarized content to remove it.
+As mentioned before, you can rewrite the plagiarised content to remove it.
 But, how exactly do you go about doing that?
 A simple way to do it is by finding the plagiarism first.
-For that, you need a tool that can help you find the source of original content – we’ll talk about that in a bit.
+For that, you need a tool that can help you find the source of original content.
+We’ll talk about that in a bit.

-The second step is to rewrite or paraphrase the plagiarized content and credit the original author.
-This intention alone counts more and helps you remove plagiarism effectively.
+The second step is to rewrite or paraphrase the plagiarised content and credit the original author.
+This intention alone matters more and helps you remove plagiarism effectively.
 So, a few ways of plagiarism include:

-Now, the last point makes sense only in a few topics.
-A student can easily share their opinion on another writer’s work and write extensive levels of text based on that.
-However, a professional writer with specific topics may not be able to express opinions.
+Now, the last point makes sense only in a few areas.
+A student can easily share their opinion on another writer’s work and write extensive texts based on that.
+However, a professional writer specialising in specific topics may not have the same freedom to express personal opinions.

 Yet, it can work if you’re creative enough to figure out a way.
 So, you need to keep the rewriting methods in mind, which can help you remove plagiarism.
 The intention of your rewriting process should be to present the idea in your own words but credit the original author.

-The things you will need to avoid plagiarism effectively include two sorts of tools:
+The things you need to avoid plagiarism effectively include two sorts of tools:

 The first tool is to help you find plagiarism.
 Now, you can find plagiarism by simply searching sentences on Google.
 However, that process is neither efficient nor time-efficient.
 In fact, it may not even help you find plagiarism, as most people believe it would.

-As for why do you need a paraphrasing tool?
-Let’s say you find that 500 words out of your 2000-word blog/essay are plagiarized.
-So, if the due date is soon, there’s no way you can rewrite 500 words quickly.
+As for why you need a paraphrasing tool: Let’s say you find that 500 words of your 2000-word blog/essay are plagiarised.
+If the due date is soon, there’s no way you can rewrite 500 words quickly.

-Now, a paraphrasing or rewriting tool can make this process a lot more easier—and we’ll be exploring that in a bit.
+Now, a paraphrasing or rewriting tool can make this process much easier—and we’ll be exploring that in a bit.
 Therefore, you need these two tools to remove plagiarism from your writing.

 Five steps to avoid plagiarism

 Removing plagiarism isn’t rocket science.
 You need to find it and remove it or rewrite it.
-But, if only it was as simple as it sounds.
+But, if only it were as simple as it sounds.
 Many times, writers aren’t able to do it simply because they can’t find it.
-Other times, too much of their content is plagiarized.
+Other times, too much of their content is plagiarised.

 Therefore, writers must implement a procedure that they can employ day in and day out.
 It is a process that helps them find and remove duplicity—avoiding plagiarism or any of its types.
 Therefore, here are five steps they can take to avoid it:

 To avoid plagiarism in your content, you first need to find it.
-Once you’ve found all the plagiarized bits of text in your content, you can move ahead to removing them.
+Once you’ve identified the plagiarised parts in your content, you can move ahead to remove them.

 And this is where you can use a plagiarism checker.
-While the specific functions and features can differ from tool to tool, the main concept behind their working is the same.
+While the specific functions and features can differ from tool to tool, the main concept how they work is the same.
 Essentially, plagiarism checkers scan the given text against existing online sources to see if there are any matches between them.

 While there are many plagiarism checkers available online, not all of them are worth using.
 The quality of a plagiarism checker is defined by the algorithm it uses for spotting duplication in the given text.